 - Snug fitting and less likely to fall out

-Over-the-counter mouthguards don’t offer a custom professional fit.
-They may fall out or make it difficult to speak.
-Alternatively, professional custom-fit mouthguards fit securely and not restrict speech.
+Over-the-counter mouthguards do not offer a custom fit.
+As a result, they may fall out or make it difficult to speak.
+Alternatively, professional custom-fit mouthguards fit securely and do not restrict speech.

-To create a custom sports mouthguard, Dr. Greenberg will take dental impressions of teeth to ensure a custom-fit.
+To create a custom sports mouthguard, Dr. Greenberg will take dental impressions of teeth to ensure a custom fit.
 When the mouthguard is complete, he will make sure it is comfortable and fits properly in the mouth.
-To care for your sports mouthguard, regularly clean it with cool water and mouthwash or soap to make sure bacteria don’t multiply.
+To care for your sports mouthguard, regularly clean it with cool water and mouthwash or soap to ensure they do not multiply.
 Use cool water as hot water can warp the plastic.
 Store your mouthguard in its ventilated container so it can dry between uses.
 If you find that your mouthguard smells, soak it in hydrogen peroxide and then mouthwash or denture cleaner.
 Regularly cleaning your mouthguard ensures that it stays fresh and is free from bacterial infection.